pivotal/docs-tap/scst-scan/policies.hbs.md

 Follow these steps to define a Rego file for policy enforcement that you can reuse across image scan and source scan CRs that output in the CycloneDX XML format.

->**Note:** The Snyk Scanner outputs SPDX JSON.
-See [Install Snyk Scanner](install-snyk-integration.md#a-idverifya-verify-integration-with-snyk) for an example of a ScanPolicy formatted for SPDX JSON output.
+>**Note** The Snyk Scanner outputs SPDX JSON.
+See [Verify integration with Snyk](install-snyk-integration.md#verify) for an example of a ScanPolicy formatted for SPDX JSON output.

 1. Create a scan policy with a Rego file.
 Here is a sample scan policy resource: